-The Cathedral's beautiful Gothic facade is beautifully complimented by a very ornate interior.
-Intricate 20th century stained glass contrasts with 16th century wooden embellishments.
+The Cathedral's beautiful Gothic facade is complemented by a very ornate interior.
+Intricate 20th-century stained glass contrasts with 16th-century wooden embellishments.
 Some key parts of the Cathedral are:

-Interestingly, the Cathedral also houses an entrance to the Crown Chamber which houses the priceless Bohemian Crown Jewels.
-This room is sealed off from the world by two doors with 7 locks each and is not open to the public.
+Also within the cathedral is the Crown Chamber, which houses the priceless Bohemian Crown Jewels.
+This room is sealed off from the world by two doors with seven locks each, keeping the jewels safely protected from the public.
 The priceless artefacts include the St Wenceslas Crown, the Royal Sceptre and the Royal Orb.
-All 7 keys required for access are held by separate people including the Czech President, Prime Minister, Prague's Mayor and the Prague Archbishop.
+All seven keys required for access are held by separate people including the Czech President, the Prime Minister, Prague's Mayor and the Prague Archbishop.

-The Gothic Cathedral that we see today was founded in 1344 by Charles IV who soon became the Holy Roman Emperor.
-Its intricate design was a very complex engineering ask which meant that the construction work went on for hundreds of years.
-With interruptions for wars, financial reasons and regime changes, the Cathedral's constuction went on into the 19th century when the new nave was constructed and significant work on the exterior was done.
-The 1920s were spent building the grand exterior and the famous Gothic facade that we see today before the Cathedral was finally finished in 1929.
+The Gothic Cathedral that we see today was founded in 1344 by Charles IV, who soon became the Holy Roman Emperor.
+Its intricate design was a very complex engineering task, which meant that the construction work went on for hundreds of years, with interruptions for wars, financial reasons and regime changes.
+In the 19th century, the new nave was constructed and significant work on the exterior was done.
+The 1920s were spent building the grand exterior and the famous Gothic facade that we see today, and the Cathedral was finally finished in 1929.

 January 1st to March 31st